-You will need to access other printed materials or have access to the alice.org website to view the how to content and resources called out within these materials.
+You will need to access other printed materials or have access to the alice.org website to view the How To video content and resources called out within these materials.
 These materials can be downloaded and printed for offline use from Alice.org

 Don’t forget to save your projects frequently.

 First you will need to decide what story you are telling.
-Some great resources for using as a starting point and getting the creative juices flowing are:
+Here is a list of some great resources for using as a starting point to get the creative juices flowing:

 – Characters singing your favorite song or animating a music video